citizenfx/fivem-docs/content/docs/server-manual/server-commands.md

 increase_pool_size "CMoveObject" 15
 ```

-This can only be specified at startup, and can not be changed at runtime.
+This can only be specified at startup, and cannot be changed at runtime.
 To join servers with different pools sizes client would have to restart the game - similarly to how it works with `sv_enforceGameBuild` and `sv_pureLevel`.
 If the client connects to the servers with the same pool size settings - restart will only happen during the first connection.

 Pool size increase requests are validated on the server and client side.
 On the server side, if the pool is not allowed to be resized or the size increase exceeds the allowed limit - the command will have no effect and warning message will be displayed in the logs.
 On the client side - the client will not be able to connect to a server that requests invalid pool sizes (this should only happen if the server bypassed the server side check somehow).